 Explore Small-Town Appalachia

 Everyone has heard of Asheville, but there are plenty of other towns, like Sylva, North Carolina, that are closer to both Atlanta and some of the South’s most rugged and worthwhile destinations.
-Base yourself at the Chalet Inn, an Alpine-style B&B just minutes from the entrance of Great Smoky Mountains National Park (from $96).
+Base yourself at the Chalet Inn (from $96), an Alpine-style B&B just minutes from the entrance of Great Smoky Mountains National Park.
 The inn’s on-site store, the Chalet Stube, is a must-stop for picnic supplies like German beers, artisanal cheeses, and landjaeger, a Swiss hunter’s jerky.
 Loads of adventure options can be booked through the nearby Nantahala Outdoor Center.
 Plan a weekend when the Cheoah River is running, so you can get your fill of Class IV and V water.
 Then grab your mountain bike and hit the Tsali recreation area: a 35-minute drive west of Sylva, just outside Bryson City, this four-loop trail system includes some of the best terrain in the Southeast.

 Escape from: Chicago